 If you’re going to use corn to feed deer you must always remember it must be a supplement and not a primary feed source.
 Acidosis can occur very quickly in a deer, many times within 24-72 hours of ingestion.
 Again this is why it is important to emphasize properly introducing deer to corn.
-The spring time frame is always the best time if you’re going to start supplementing a deer’s feed source with corn.
+The springtime frame is always the best time if you’re going to start supplementing a deer’s feed source with corn.
 Try not to use the bulk pile on the ground method at first when you start.
 Find yourself an inexpensive distribution broadcast feeder.
 Using this method it’s easier to control the use of corn and how much you use.
-When I start my feeder I always set them to two second spins at a higher power for about 2-3 weeks.
+When I start my feeder I always set them to two-second spins at a higher power for about 2-3 weeks.
 This has multiple benefits.
-It limits the amount of corn that you are broadcasting, area distance its broadcasting and at the same time it saves on corn until they start consuming.
+It limits the amount of corn that you are broadcasting, the area distance it's broadcasting and at the same time, it saves on corn until they start consuming.
 Increase your broadcast times as you start to see an increase in traffic to your feeding site.

 When do I stop feeding deer?
 We have always stopped feeding around mid-December.
 This time will vary depending on where you are from and the natural food sources available.
 For us, it’s a perfect time to stop because the deer will start to move to their normal winter grazing habits and this also helps reduce the chances that deer form a dependency on our feed sites.
 Another good rule of thumb we use is typically 2-3 weeks after the last corn fields in the area are cut.
 We stop the same way we started.
 We start to limit spin times on our broadcast feeders slowly weening the deer off of our provided food sources.